 Enables learners to acquire competencies needed for success in college courses.
 Emphasis on strategies necessary to deal with vocabulary required by college curriculum, content comprehension of college texts and other required readings, and ability to apply critical reading principals to reading materials.
 Computer assisted instruction occurs in the Reading Center.

-Prerequisites: Compass Reading of 68 or ND 10.1 or READ 083 with a C or better
+Prerequisites: Accuplacer Reading 70-79 or Compass Reading of 68-77 or ND 10.1 or READ 083 with a C. or better